Family Reunion Visa – VIPER

 - Attach one passport sized photo, according to the photo requirements (do not staple it to the form)

-- Sign the receipt in the square at the bottom of the form
+- Sign the receipt in the square at the bottom of the form and on the very bottom of the receipt provide us with an email address and phone number for further payment instructions

 - Either photocopy the receipt or write down the application number (protocolo número) and keep in a safe place (can be used to check at which stage of processing your application is at; see Processing Time